Kelp-framework/Kelp/README.md

 ## build

-On it's own, the `build` method doesn't do anything.
+On its own, the `build` method doesn't do anything.
 It is called by the constructor, so it can be overridden to add route destinations and initializations.